Paper size: A series

 or, rounded to the nearest millimetre, 1189 × 841 mm.

-A series sizes are related in that the smaller dimension of a given size is the larger dimension of the next smaller size, and folding an A series sheet in half in its larger dimension—that is, folding it in half parallel to its short edge—results in two-halves that are each the size of the next smaller A series size.
+A series sizes are related in that the smaller dimension of a given size is the larger dimension of the next smaller size, and folding an A series sheet in half in its larger dimension—that is, folding it in half parallel to its short edge—results in two halves that are each the size of the next smaller A series size.
 As such, a folded brochure of a given A-series size can be made by folding sheets of the next larger size in half, e.g. A4 sheets can be folded to make an A5 brochure.
 The fact that halving a sheet with an aspect ratio of $\sqrt{2}$ results in two sheets that themselves both have an aspect ratio of $\sqrt{2}$ is proven as follows:

 where a is the long side and b is the short side.
 The aspect ratio for the new dimensions of the folded paper is:

-The advantages of basing a paper size upon an aspect ratio of $\sqrt{2}$ were first noted in 1786 by the German scientist and philosopher Georg Christoph Lichtenberg.
-When a sheet is folded, the length to width ratio does not change.
+The advantages of basing a paper size upon an aspect ratio of $\sqrt{2}$ were noted in 1786 by the German scientist and philosopher Georg Christoph Lichtenberg.
+He also observed that some raw sizes already adhered to that ratio so that when a sheet is folded, the length to width ratio does not change.